Please find our terms and conditions of sale below.

 ‘GOODS’ means any goods agreed in the Contract to be supplied to the Buyer by the Seller;

-‘SELLER’ means KAN LTD whose principal place of business is at 15 Compass Point, Ensign Way, Hamble, Hampshire, SO31 4RA, England;
+‘SELLER’ means KAN.
+Kan is a trading name of Warndon Sails Ltd. whose principal place of business is at 15 Compass Point, Ensign Way, Hamble, Hampshire, SO31 4RA, England;

 ‘CONDITIONS’ means the standard terms and conditions of sale set out in this document and (unless the context otherwise requires) includes any special terms and conditions agreed in writing between the Buyer and the Seller;